-The main objective of UoNA's occupational associate's degree and diploma programs is career-preparation for entry- to beginning-level supervisory position opportunities in technical trades or businesses upon graduation.
-The main objective of UoNA's bachelor's degree programs is career preparation for entry- to mid-level management position opportunities in business or information technology upon graduation.
-Undergraduate program courses taken at UoNA may be eligible to fulfill other UoNA undergraduate program curricula.
+The main objective of UoNA's occupational associate's degree and diploma programs is career-preparation for entry- to beginning-level supervisory position opportunities in technical trades or industries and businesses upon graduation.
+Undergraduate occupational program courses taken at UoNA may be eligible to fulfill the requirements of other UoNA undergraduate program courses.